mila-iqia/babyai/README.md

 ### For conda users

-If you are using conda, you can create a `babyai` environment with all the dependencies by running
+If you are using conda, you can create a `babyai` environment with all the dependencies by running:

 ```
 conda create -f environment.yaml
 ```

 Having done that, you can either add `baby-ai-game` and `gym-minigrid` in your `$PYTHONPATH` or install them in the development mode as suggested above.

 ## Structure of the Codebase